Our diligent eyes on Ottawa: what are they planning?

 Marital Breakdown – Dividing assets when a relationship ends is never a good thing but there are better and worse ways to go about it.
 Is there an opportunity to use the capital gains exemption and pay pre-tax money to produce tax-free proceeds?
 Would it be better to use another company to divide corporate assets or redeem shares over time?
 What about claiming deductions for spousal support payments?
 Is there a better way to divide the family home (or ranch) so that the tax, at least, is less of a burden?
 There is a tendency for ex-partners to fight to the last penny (harder now that they’ve stopped producing pennies but still apparently worth a fight) but deals are made because they are mutually advantageous and saving tax for both sides can create a huge mutual advantage.

 Death Taxes – No, they don’t stop at death.
 In fact, they all tend to hit at once and, if you’re not careful, double up.
 It may be too late to fix a will or settle a trust but there are graduated rate estates, pipelines, bumps and 164(6) reorganizations to consider.
 Hopefully the deceased has a good estate plan in place but there is always more that can be done.

 Business Startup – Starting a business is fairly easy but there are always better ways to do things, and traps if you do them wrong.
 For instance, there are often tax advantages to incorporating but companies need assets in order to function, and transferring assets to a company (or a partnership for that matter) triggers income tax, GST and possibly PST or Property Transfer Tax.
-In most cases these can be avoided but avoiding them and keeping other options open- income sprinkling among other family members, qualifying for the small business tax rate, maintaining access to the capital gains exemption, etc.- require advance planning.
+In most cases these can be avoided but avoiding them and keeping other options open- income sprinkling among other family members in a TOSI world, qualifying for the small business tax rate, maintaining access to the capital gains exemption, etc.- require advance planning.
 Decisions become easier if you make them all the time but most people don’t start a new business every week.
 We do